-- The Rule of Three must be followed in all virtual environments. - All participants, adults and minors, should be fully clothed, including portions of the body that may be "off camera." - Adults should not be on a bed or have a bed in the background of their camera.
-This promotes a sense of safety.
+- The Rule of Three must be followed in all virtual environments. - All participants, adults and minors, should be fully clothed, including portions of the body that may be "off camera." - To promote a sense of safety, adults should not be on a bed or have a bed in the background of their camera.